algorandfoundation/algokit-cli/README.md

 The set of capabilities supported by AlgoKit will evolve over time, but currently includes:

-- Quickly run, explore and interact with a local Algorand Sandbox
+- Quickly run, explore and interact with an isolated local Algorand network (LocalNet)
-- Building, testing and deploying Algorand PyTEAL smart contracts
+- Building, testing and deploying [Algorand PyTEAL](https://github.com/algorand/pyteal) smart contracts

 For a user guide and guidance on how to use AlgoKit, please refer to the [docs](./docs/algokit.md).